-Helps Keep Your Bag Clean
+It Helps Keep Your Bag Clean

-This can be incredibly beneficial, as it can help to keep your sleeping bag, quilt, and sleeping pad in good condition for longer, and prevent them from becoming damaged or stained.
+This can be incredibly beneficial, as it can help to keep your sleeping bag, quilt, and sleeping pad in good condition for longer and prevent them from becoming damaged or stained.

-Can Be Used in Hotels/Hostels
+It Can Be Used in Hotels/Hostels

-I hate to say it but bed bugs and gross crap exist and are often in hostels or other places where you are sleeping on a mattress, etc.
+I hate to say it, but bed bugs and gross crap exist and are often in hostels or other places where you are sleeping on a mattress, etc.

 Ability to Use on its Own

 This is perfect for those who are traveling in hot climates, as it will help to keep you cool and comfortable during the night.

 Each has specific benefits and drawbacks that may make you choose to purchase or avoid them based on the climate and other needs of the thru-hike.

 Merino Wool Liners

 It also doesn’t stink when you sweat (a lot).
-So a liner made of merino wool would be perfect for multi-day hikes in any environment.
+So, a liner made of merino wool would be perfect for multi-day hikes in any environment.

-It also loses some insulating properties when it gets wet, though it will dry quickly.
+It also loses some insulating properties when wet, though it will dry quickly.

-Using fleece is a great way to get some extra warmth at a much lower cost.
+Using fleece is a great way to get extra warmth at a much lower cost.
 It also dries quickly if it gets wet and doesn’t lose any insulation when wet.
 The only downside is that fleece can be heavy and bulky.

-It will keep you warm and isn’t as bulky as other materials but it doesn’t dry quickly and it retains moisture so it can be heavy when wet.
+It will keep you warm and isn’t as bulky as other materials, but it doesn’t dry quickly, and it retains moisture, so it can be heavy when wet.

 Blended Fabric Liners

-These would be the blends you see at an outdoor store like REI where they have 50% synthetic and 50% natural fiber.
+These would be the blends at an outdoor store like REI with 50% synthetic and 50% natural fiber.

 There are a few things we can go over that can help you make the right choice when trying to find the right one, so the question is, how do you pick a sleeping bag liner?

-This could be an excellent thing to start at the coldest time with a 30-40 degree bag/quilt and a reactor liner which can give you up to 25 more degrees of warmth for example,
+This could be an excellent thing to start at the coldest time with a 30-40 degree bag/quilt and a reactor liner, which can give you up to 25 more degrees of warmth, for example.

 Weight & Packability

-If you are hiking in a cold environment, then you want to make sure that the liner you choose is made of a material that will provide insulation.
-If you are hiking in a hot climate, you will want to choose a liner made of a material that will help keep you cool.
+If you are hiking in a cold environment, you want to ensure that the liner you choose is made of a material that will provide insulation.

 It takes a lot of effort to dry if it gets wet, so this type may not be the best option if you are hiking in a wet climate.

 Fleece: Fleece is a good choice for insulation and can be very lightweight.
-It does not provide as much warmth as some of the other materials listed but it is less expensive and dries quickly if it gets wet.
+It does not provide as much warmth as some of the other materials listed, but it is less expensive and dries quickly if it gets wet.

 However, they can often retain heat, so this material isn’t a good choice for hikers who need to keep cool.

-Silk: Silk is a natural fabric that is lightweight and makes excellent liners but it can be expensive and may not insulate well when wet.
+Silk: Silk is a natural fabric that is lightweight and makes excellent liners, but it can be expensive and may not insulate well when wet.

 Shape or Cut

-You can choose from the two main shapes which are mummy and regular.
-Mummy-shaped sleeping bag liners are tapered so they can fit snugly around a mummy sleeping bag and regular-shaped sleeping bag liners are not tapered.
+You can choose from the two main shapes, which are mummy and regular.
+Mummy-shaped sleeping bag liners are tapered so they can fit snugly around a mummy sleeping bag, and regular-shaped sleeping bag liners are not tapered.

-Final Thoughts on Sleeping Bag Liners
+Final Thoughts on Choosing a Liner

 Sleeping bag liners can be a great addition to your backpacking kit.
 They are lightweight, easy to pack, and provide additional insulation that may come in handy on those cold nights when you’re trying to stay warm as possible without adding more weight or bulkiness.